Nithish-code17/citadrex-legal-ir/README.md

 0.1739

-Selected Strategy
+Final Strategy

 Strategy

 Validation F1

-Best fixed-k (k=25)
+Best fixed strategy (k=25)

 0.1821

-Adaptive selection
+Adaptive strategy

 0.2012

-The recorded run selected the adaptive strategy and generated predictions for 40 test queries.
+The recorded run selected the adaptive strategy and generated predictions for all 40 test queries.

-These scores come from a very small validation set and should be treated as experimental indicators rather than production-level performance estimates.
+The validation set is small, so these results should be treated as experimental rather than conclusive.

-📂 Repository Structure
+Repository Contents

 citadrex-legal-ir/
 │